You’ve started looking for your next house, meaning you have several important decisions.

 This eco-friendly material has great thermal properties.
 It will hold onto the sun’s warmth during the day and then release it at night.

 All homes have windows and doors, but the way the technology has evolved in decades past is another reason why new homes have the energy efficiency advantage.

-Wood doors are moderately energy efficient, but compared to fiberglass doors especially, the benefits are negligible.
+Wood doors are moderately energy efficient, but the benefits are negligible compared to fiberglass doors especially.